Skip to main content

 Recalls are also issued for child car seats, tires and vehicle-related equipment — like bike racks.
 If any of these items are recalled, manufacturers are required to fix the problem by repairing it, replacing it or offering a refund.
 You can check for these safety recalls at NHTSA.gov/Recalls.

 With NHTSA's free SaferCar app, you can get recall information sent to your phone.
-Simply download SaferCar, for Android and iOS, add your vehicle and equipment, and we'll send you an alert if a safety recall is issued.
+Simply download SaferCar, for Android or iOS, add your vehicle and equipment, and NHTSA will send you an alert if a safety recall is issued.

 If you've already downloaded the app, Vehicle Safety Recalls Week is a good time to open the app and make sure your vehicle and equipment information is up-to-date.